apache/druid/docs/content/ingestion/locking-and-priority.md

 Note that locks are shared by the tasks of the same groupId.
 For example, Kafka indexing tasks of the same supervisor have the same groupId and share all locks with each other.

-## Priority
+## Task Lock Priority

-Each task has a priority which is used for lock acquisition.
+Each task type has a different default lock priority.
+The below table shows the default priorities of different task types.
-A lock of a higher priority can preempt another lock of a lower-priority if they conflict with each other.

-Tasks can have different default priorities depening on their types.
-Here is a list of default priorities.
 Higher the number, higher the priority.

 |task type|default priority|
 |---------|----------------|